Paisa Paisa (2013 film)

 Paisa Paisa is a 2013 Indian Malayalam thriller film written and directed by debutante director Prasanth Murali.
-The film was produced by Raj Zacharias under the banner Celebs and Red Carpet and features Indrajith, Aju Varghese, Mamta Mohandas, Sandhya and Daniel Balaji in the lead roles.
+The film was produced by Raj Zacharias under the banner Celebs and Red Carpet and features Indrajith, Aju Varghese, Mamta Mohandas, Sandhya, and Daniel Balaji in the lead roles.
 Set against the backdrop of Chennai and Kochi, Paisa Paisa is a multi-narrative realistic thriller showing how money can affect the lives of people.
 The film released on 28 June 2013.
 The songs were composed by debutant, Aby Salvin while Rahul Raj composed the background score.

 Plot

 The story unfolds the events happening in just four hours of a day in two cities - Kochi and Chennai.
 Balu who goes to Chennai to attend an interview falls into a trap in the few minutes he goes out of the call centre office to make a phone call.
 He contacts his friend Kishore, an ad filmmaker and his friend, to help him with some money.
 Kishore, who is in Kochi, has an equally crucial day.
-His wife Surya is returning to his life as the couple has been living separate for some time.
+His wife Nithya is returning to his life as the couple has been living separately for some time.
 Kishore sets aside his plans to reconcile with his wife to help his friend.
 However, he fails to gather enough money to help Balu.
-How money changes the life of these characters forms the rest of the story.
+How money changes the lives of these characters forms the rest of the story.